 I try my best to learn SOMETHING new when traveling solo and my recent hike to Sant Jeroni in Montserrat was definitely life-changing.
 The highest peak is 1,236 m (4,055 ft).
 The hike to Sant Jeroni is an estimated 4-5 hours going up and down, but it took me close to 7.
 I wanted to turn back so many times, but I happy to say I completed it.
 Here are fifteen life lessons learned when hiking up the mountain to Sant Jeroni.

 Sometimes you have to go alone

-The trip to Barcelona, the journey from Barcelona to Montserrat and the hike were all done on my own.
+The trip to Barcelona, the journey from Barcelona to Montserrat and the Sant Jeroni hike were all done on my own.
 I initially wanted to take a tour, but my indecisiveness caused me to miss out on the one provided by my hotel.
 With some tips from the concierge and my own research, I found my way (and saved money).
 I initially wanted to go to the top to get nice aerial views but it became more motivational after a while.

 There will be obstacles

 From narrow paths, rocks, stairs going up and down, to me not wearing the proper shoes, many things were in the way on the hike to Sant Jeroni.
-Despite the obstacles, it didn’t stop me from going forward.
-Similarly to life’s journey, you should always find your way through any obstacle.
+Despite the obstacles, it didn’t stop me from continuing.
+Similarly to life’s journey, you should always find your way through any situation.

 Find a source of encouragement

 With no one there to cheer me on, I had to find a source of encouragement to keep going.
 I spoke affirmations, sang encouraging songs and pushed myself to the very end.

 You’ll encounter different people along the way